gptscript-ai/knowledge/docs/docs/01-overview.md

 :::note

 The output of the knowledge is tailored for LLM readability, not necessarily meant to be read by humans.
-When used with GPTScript (the main use case), the LLM will only receive the relevant output, not the log output.
+When used with GPTScript ([the target use case for the knowledge tool](#human-readable-with-gptscript)), the LLM will only receive the relevant output, not the log output.

 :::